1.2. The Prompt¶

 prompt is

-prompt is similar to what a Zsh shell would
+similar to what a Zsh shell would produce.
+We will

-produce.
-In this tutorial, we will not present any features that are
+on Odin in 1302.
+However, in this tutorial, we will not present any

-specific to either of these shells; instead, we will focus on general
+features that are specific to either of these shells; instead, we will

 To keep things simple, we will follow a standard convention of